Evgeni Malkin, Carl Hagelin absent from Penguins practice

 Evgeni Malkin and Carl Hagelin were absent from Penguins' practice Tuesday, their first workout since advancing to the second round of the playoffs.

 Malkin did not play in the Game 6 victory at Philadelphia after suffering a lower-body injury during the prior game in Pittsburgh.
-Hagelin left Game 6 after absorbing a brutal check from the Flyers' Claude Giroux in Game 6 and he has an upper-body injury.
+Hagelin left Game 6 after absorbing a brutal check from the Flyers' Claude Giroux and has an upper-body injury.

 Penguins first practice of the second round.
 Evgeni Malkin and Carl Hagelin not present.
 Everyone else is. pic.twitter.com/6zVuuJzmgb— Chris Adamski (@C_AdamskiTrib) April 24, 2018